Written byJenny Zeng

 Fix the split Fusion Drive in Terminal

 If "error: -69888: couldn't unmount disk" shows up on iMac or Mac mini computers when setting up Fusion drive, you likely have a split Fusion Drive that appears as two drives instead of one in Finder.
-This is common after replacing either drive of your Fusion Drive or using software to split them.
+This is common after replacing either the drive of your Fusion Drive or using software to split them.

 To resolve the issue, you need to reset the split Fusion Drive as guided in this Apple Document, then install macOS on the SSD and use the HDD for extra storage.
+If the Fusion Drive suddenly becomes split, you may want to fix a split Fusion Drive without losing data, this guide helps.

 Suppose Disk Utility reports "Couldn't open device.; (-69877)" when erasing your Mac with a fusion drive, try to force unmount the startup disk as we mentioned for the external disk above.